Death by Dangerous Driving

 - Mounting the kerb

 This list is by no means exhaustive and whether you were driving dangerously is subjective.
 Consequently it will be decided firstly by the police who charge you with the offence.
 Then the judge who hears your case in court.

 What Does The Law Say?

 The law for dangerous driving cases is open to scrutiny.
-The court must look at the individual circumstances of each case to decide objectively if the manner in which you were driving was dangerous or not.
+So the court must look at the individual circumstances of each case to decide objectively if the manner in which you were driving was dangerous or not.
 Albeit there is the lesser charge of careless driving and you may be convicted of a lesser charge of causing death by careless driving.
 Only if the judge explicitly feels that your actions warrant a dangerous driving charge.

 What Are The Penalties?

 The consequences for you if you are facing charges of death by dangerous driving are severe.
 First of all you will be arrested, charged and expected to appear in court.
-You will face:
+Nonetheless you can face:

 - Maximum fine of £5,000